helightdev/dogs/docs/serializables.md

     This also means, that they need to be marked as `@serializable` if they don't have a custom converter registered.
     See [Polymorphism](/polymorphism) for more information.

+??? success "Parameters must either be formal or have a backing member with the same name"
+    All parameters of your constructor must either be formal parameters (this./super.) or have a backing member with the same name.
+This class member can either be a field or a getter.

 ??? abstract "Terminology: Leaf Type"
     Objects which are possible terminal values of a type boundary are referred to as **leaf types**.